Chloe-Shen/docs/paccmann_gui/guide.md

 ![Smiles info][smiles_info]
 ![Smiles info expanded][smiles_info_expanded]

-The user can fill the SMILES field with a chemical or select molecules from a dropdown menu.
+The user can fill the SMILES field with a chemical or select molecules from a dropdown menu (molecules are sorted alphabetically).
 ![Drug dropdown][drug_selection]

 If the user is unfamiliar with SMILES, or prefers to draw the molecules directly, the  molecule editor offers a user-friendly way to explore and test molecules interactively.